-17 The Socientize project: "Green Paper on Citizen Science.
-Citizen Science for Europe.
-Towards a better society of empowered citizens an enhanced research", p.
-29-30 supporting and stimulating creative learning, as well as examining the best practices of current citizen science projects.
+Centre enable citizens to learn about science and take part in the more creative aspects of research.
+Little is known about the learning and creativity processes stimulated by such projects, even though millions of volunteers participate.
+Even less is known about how to optimise those processes.
+To explore these aspects of citizen science, Citizen Cybelab is evaluating existing on-line collaborative environments and software tools to assess their role in supporting and stimulating creative learning, as well as examining the best practices of current citizen science projects.
 New platforms and tools for citizen science to address the gaps are also considered to be created.
-CitizenGrid is the mission control centre for all the applications in Citizen Cyberlab.
+CritizenGrid is the mission control centre for all the applications in Citizen Cyberlab.
 The aim of CitizenGrid is to get everyone involved in citizen science by providing a place where scientists can host their applications easily, and in whatever way they want to.
-They also want people to be able to find the right type of project to get involved in20.
+They also want people to be able to find the right type of project to get involved in17.